theshock/libcanvas-backup/README.md

 LibCanvas
 =========

 LibCanvas is a free javascript library, based on MooTools and available under LGPL License.
 This library gives the developer a lot of tools for creating web applications & games by expanding canvas-2d context existing methods and providing new ones.
-There are tools for work with mouse events, such interfaces as draggable and droppable, class for easy image preloading and so on.
+There are tools for work with mouse events, such Behaviors as draggable and droppable, class for easy image preloading and so on.

 ![Logo](http://funkyimg.com/u2/608/884/libcanvas-logo.png)